Jessie De Priest: Jessie De Priest's words

 In De Priest's eyes, the event itself was a pleasant and uneventful one.
-The Chicago Tribune published an article on July 17, 1927 recounting De Priest's sharing her experience with a group of 300 women in the Pilgrim Baptist Church.
-Under the headline "White House Lady is Most Charming, Mrs. De Priest Says," the article goes on to explain De Priest "found Mrs. Hoover a most charming women— a cosmopolite."
+The Chicago Tribune published an article on July 17, 1929, recounting De Priest's sharing her experience with a group of 300 women in the Pilgrim Baptist Church.
+Under the headline "White House Lady is Most Charming, Mrs. De Priest Says", the article goes on to explain De Priest "found Mrs. Hoover a most charming woman— a cosmopolite".
 De Priest specified that there was "no excitement" upon her entering the White House and she spoke to the other women present about problems as equals.
 In fact, De Priest said, "All the storm of criticism has been stirred up since— outside the capital, mostly below the Mason and Dixon line," emphasizing it was not a controversial event until critical media portrayals from the South made it so.

 Other notable events

-During the time Jessie De Priest and her family were living in Washington, DC, social clubs and on Capitol Hill were hesitant to grant membership to Black members of Congress and their families.
+During the time Jessie De Priest and her family were living in Washington, D.C., social clubs and on Capitol Hill were hesitant to grant membership to Black members of Congress and their families.
 One of these groups was The Congressional Club, made up of spouses and daughters of high level federal government officials.
-The club considered revising their bylaws to refuse access to Jessie De Priest, but eventually decided against the change when faced with "national scrutiny."
+The club considered revising their bylaws to refuse access to Jessie De Priest, but eventually decided against the change when faced with "national scrutiny".

 Later years

 Death

 The final resting site of Jessie De Priest is a grave in Graceland Cemetery located in Chicago, Illinois, USA.
 This is the same cemetery in which her husband, Oscar Stanton De Priest, and one of her sons, Laurence De Priest, are buried.
-De Priest lived for 10 years after her husband died due to complications associated with a bus accident.
-She died on March 31, 1961 due to a stroke.
+De Priest lived for 10 years after her husband had died as the result of complications associated with a bus accident.
+She died on March 31, 1961, following a stroke.

 Legacy

-As of 2012, Jessie De Priest's great grandson, Philip R. DePriest, has worked to preserve the apartment his great-grandparents owned in Chicago.
-He was designated the administrator of the National Historic Monument and referred to the political documents found in a locked safe as a "veritable treasure trove."
+As of 2012, Jessie De Priest's great-grandson, Philip R. DePriest, has worked to preserve the apartment his great-grandparents owned in Chicago.
+He was designated the administrator of the National Historic Monument and referred to the political documents found in a locked safe as a "veritable treasure trove".